ianfore/federated-analysis/README.md

 * True is a boolean value for whether the VCF data is phased (True) or not (False)

 * BRCA2 (or BRCA1) is the name of the gene of interest on the chromosome of interest

+* shuffle.tsv is the name of the pathology report located in the federated-analysis/data directory

 3. This will generate a report in federated-analysis/data called `13-out.json` (and `17-out.json`) which contains a list of VUS, each in the following format: